Guilospanck/workj/README.md

 - [x] Validate allocator to use
 - [ ] Allow user to define a specific `.workj/config.cfg` at the repo level, so it can be customised per repository.
 - [~] Add tests
+    - [ ] validate if Zellij has a "sandbox" mode for tests
+    - [ ] for that matter, maybe git also has